TheSkyler-Dev/Fern-lang/CONTRIBUTING.md

 - **Follow the coding style** used by the project.
 - **Include tests** that cover your changes.
 - **Ensure the test suite passes** and your code is linted.
+- If you're contributing to the ANTLR grammar, include test cases that cover the new rules or changes introduced.

 #### Submitting A Pull Request